 The Smith lab seeks creative, motivated, curious, and hard-working students to join in our group.
 Students may pursue research in any of the lab’s areas of interest (evolutionary genetics, molecular phylogenetics, comparative methods, plant biochemistry, and floral biology), either in Solanaceae or in another group of plants.
 Depending on the nature of the project, research may range from more molecular work (genetics, biochemistry) to computational/statistical work (e.g. comparative methods) or field-oriented work (e.g. systematics, pollination biology).
 Given the integrative nature of evolutionary biology as a field, most projects will involve a mix of these!
 For example, a molecular-oriented doctoral project might examine the changes in gene expression and function that result in flower color differences and test the selective forces acting on that variation while a more comparative project might delve into the systematics of one of the beautiful but understudied genera of Solanaceae (e.g. Nierembergia, Fabiana, Witheringia, Cestrum) and reconstruct the evolution of their floral morphology along the phylogeny.

 The Department of Ecology and Evolutionary Biology at CU-Boulder offers master’s and doctoral degrees.
 Instructions for applying can be found here.
 Students accepted into the program are offered support through graduate teaching and research assistantships.
 Students are strongly encouraged to apply for internal CU-Boulder fellowships as well as external fellowships (NSF graduate fellowships, NIH pre-doctoral programs).
 In addition to the CU application, prospective students should contact Dr. Smith directly about working in the lab.
-Before contacting us, look at the ongoing research projects and read some of our publications.
-In your email, please include the following: (1) a paragraph explaining why you want to go to graduate school and why this lab is a good fit for you and (2) an attached CV highlighting relevant research experience and coursework.
+Before contacting us, look at the ongoing research projects, read some of our publications, and take a look at Dr. Smith's expectations for graduate students.
+In your inquiry email, please include the following: (1) a paragraph explaining why you want to go to graduate school and why this lab is a good fit for you and (2) an attached CV highlighting relevant research experience and coursework.
 It’s a good idea to read one of the many guides to success in school before embarking on your graduate career.
 Casey Dunn also offers great advice for those considering applying to a graduate program.

 We welcome inquiries from doctoral students interesting in pursuing postdoctoral research in the lab, and prospective postdocs are advised to begin looking into funding sources at least a year before graduation.
 Interested parties should contact Dr. Smith to discuss possible projects and funding sources, and expect to apply for one of the many external funding mechanisms (e.g., here, here, here).
 CU-Boulder also offers postdoctoral fellowships for applicants from underrepresented groups through the Chancellor's Postdoctoral Fellowship Program, and the Smith lab welcomes fellows through this program.